 While it isn't ideal, it isn't uncommon for an employee to have their two-week notice period cut short.
 They decide to resign from a job and give two weeks' worth of notice to their boss or manager.
-They assume they’ll be paid up to the last day of work, but the boss asks them to leave on the day they handed in the letter of resignation.
+They assume they’ll be paid up to the last day of work, but instead, the boss asks them to leave on the day they handed in the letter of resignation.
 Management might do this for several reasons—perhaps they want to protect sensitive company data or prevent any impacts your imminent departure could have on other employees.

 If a company ends the contract before the two-week notice period is up, is the employee still entitled to full pay?
-State labor laws differ with regards to notice-period compensation.
-In most cases, employers are only required to pay employees for the days employees work and not for days employees intend to work.
+State labor laws differ on notice-period compensation.
+In most cases, employers are only required to pay employees for the days they work, not the days they intended to work.
 The exception to this rule is when employment contracts, policy manuals, or collective bargaining agreements contain specific clauses on resignation pay and notice.
-Then employers and employees must abide by the policies they signed on.

 Voluntary Employer Payments

 Even in the absence of a formal agreement, some employers pay for the two-week notice period when they end the worker’s contract early.
-They may feel like they need to end the contract to protect sensitive company information, but they don’t want to affect staff morale.
-Dismissal of a worker without pay before the notice period ends doesn’t send the right message.
-And it doesn’t foster employee loyalty.
+They may feel like they need to end the contract to protect sensitive company information, but they don’t want to negatively affect staff morale.
+Dismissal of a worker without pay before the notice period ends could give employees the impression that management is cruel.
+It doesn’t foster employee loyalty.

 When a company terminates a contract before the notice period ends, they turn a voluntary resignation into an involuntary termination.
 That could be another factor encouraging companies to keep employees through their notice period.
-When they're involuntarily terminated, an employee becomes entitled to state unemployment compensation, providing there were no just causes for the course of action.
-The company’s unemployment insurance (UI) reserve account and rates may see adverse effects as a result.
+When they're involuntarily terminated, an employee becomes entitled to state unemployment compensation (as long as there weren't any causes for termination beyond the resignation letter).
+The company’s unemployment insurance reserve account and rates may see adverse effects as a result.

 State Law and Resignation Pay

 Most states in the US follow an at-will hiring policy.
-This means that companies can fire employees without cause and without notice.
-(Certain states observe exceptions to at-will hiring policy).
-The policy works both ways, and employees can leave a company at any time without providing a reason or without notice too.
+This means that companies can fire employees without cause and without notice (though some states observe exceptions to at-will hiring policy).
+The policy works both ways, and employees can leave a company at any time without providing a reason or notice.
 The absence of contractual regulations absolves a company from the need to pay a worker who has handed in their resignation letter.
 Similarly, when a contract stipulates a notice period (usually two weeks), but the worker offers to extend the notice duration, the company is under no obligation to agree to the extended timeline.